On aggregation-quantization permutability problem for discrete-time Markov chains: Quantum aggregation

 Moreover, equations \eqref{eq:s-norm} and \eqref{eq:sPij} together with the lumpability condition \eqref{eq:lumpability} imply

 what gives consistency of the normalization condition with \eqref{eq:sPij}.

-\begin{Prop} Given lumpable Markov chain with respect to the partition $\tilde{V}$ of its state space $V$, which satisfies the weak reversability condition \eqref{eq:PP} and the consistency conditions \eqref{eq:PPPP}-\eqref{eq:PPP}.
+Above, we derived the (necessary) conditions resulting from the permutability of the aggregation--quantization operations.
+Below, we demonstrate that these are, in fact, sufficient conditions as well. \begin{Prop} Given lumpable Markov chain with respect to the partition $\tilde{V}$ of its state space $V$, which satisfies the weak reversability condition \eqref{eq:PP} and the consistency conditions \eqref{eq:PPPP}-\eqref{eq:PPP}.
 When the corresponding graph is connected then there exists unique aggregation of Szegedy's quantization of the original chain, with non-negative linking coefficients, isomorphic to quantization of the lumped chain. \end{Prop} \begin{proof} Our goal is to construct vectors $s_v = (s_{iv})_{i\in V}$, $v\in \tilde{V}$ of linking coefficients, which satisfy constraints~\eqref{eq:sPuv}, \eqref{eq:sPij} and \eqref{eq:s-norm}.
-Then, by reversing the above reasoning we infer that conditions \eqref{eq:red-Pi} and \eqref{eq:red-S} will be satisfied.
+They allow to construct aggregated quantum states \eqref{eq:aggr-state}.
+Then, by reversing the above reasoning we infer that the proper reduction conditions \eqref{eq:red-Pi} and \eqref{eq:red-S} will be satisfied.

 Consider $u,v\in \tilde{V}$ such that $\tilde{P}_{uv}>0$, and choose $i\in u$ and $j\in v$ with $P_{i j}>0$.
 Declare $s_{i v} = a$, and by compatible equations~\eqref{eq:sPuv} and \eqref{eq:sPij}, which allow to move along the row changing the cluster and to change the row, respectively, define the linking coefficients.
 By the graph connectivity and compatibility of the moves this process gives all the coefficients dependent homogeneously on the parameter $a$.
 Finally, the normalization condition~\eqref{eq:s-norm} fixes the parameter up to a sign. \end{proof}